 Still, I think we felt grateful in some ways that we could make those sacrifices, for our countrymen who’d lost their lives, for their families, for those who'd survived but would be affected forever, for the firefighters, police, and first responders who ran into the choking smoke instead of away from it--it felt worth it for them, to feel we could contribute in some way.
 (The NYCFD alone lost 343 of its force that day.)

 They were us, we were them.

 More people enlisted in the U.S. military in the 12 months following the September 11 attacks than in any of the years since.
 As well, since 2001, 2.77 million service members have served on 5.4 million deployments across the world.
-(Forbes) For those who've joined the military since that time, they’ve never known a military not at war, even now, 18 years later.
+(Forbes) For those who've joined the military since that time, they’ve never known a military not at war.
 But with the average age of service members at about 26 years, 9/11 is part of history to many of them or vaguely remembered.
 (Military Times)

 Never forget.
 Never again.